PyCQA/isort/docs/configuration/options.md

 ## Indented Import Headings

-If `True` isort will apply import headings to indended imports the same way it does unindented ones.
+If `True` isort will apply import headings to indented imports the same way it does unindented ones.

 **Type:** Bool
 **Default:** `True`